 - Access to some databases purchased by individual MLN libraries is limited to in-library use in that library and, where possible, home/remote access for patrons of that community.

 Statewide Resource Sharing

-MLN participates in a statewide resource-sharing project called the Massachusetts Virtual Catalog.
-As one of the original participants, MLN provides access for its users to the resources of most of the other automated resource-sharing networks, the University of Massachusetts, and some Massachusetts State colleges.
+MLN participates in a statewide resource-sharing project called the Commonwealth Catalog.
+As one of the original participants, MLN provides access for its users to the resources of most of the other automated resource-sharing networks and the University of Massachusetts - Amherst.

 Library Management System